raspberrypilearning/oracle-raspberrypi-weather-station/en/step_1.md

 ---
 ### Hardware

-+ An Oracle Raspberry Pi Weather station kit
++ A Raspberry Pi Oracle Weather Station kit

 ### Software

-+ This project will take you through all the steps needed to install the required packages and libraries.
++ This project will take you through all of the steps that you need to take to install the required packages and libraries
-+ The weather station software repository
++ The Weather Station software repository (see below)

 ### Tools

-+ Flat head screwdriver
++ Flat-head screwdriver
-+ Small Phillips screwdriver
++ Small Phillips-head screwdriver
 + Pliers
 + Scalpel or sharp knife
-+ Duct tape or electricians tape
++ Duct tape or electrical tape
 + Other tools and fixings for installing the Weather Station outside

 ### Downloads